 - Our nation was founded on “independence, liberty and justice for all” according to our national pledge.
 One of our golden rules ought to be the creation of communities where health, family and youth resilience and values associated with true social justice should be at the top of the requirements for holding political office ….we should get our rear-ends to the ballot boxes and elect candidates that truly stand for these values and not just give them passing attention.

 So let’s get talking, organizing, trusting and most importantly, caring for each other.
-The social alienation of poverty and class separation is tough enough without gun violence and racism in the conversation.
+The social alienation of poverty and class separation are tough enough without gun violence and racism in the conversation.
 Working families now more than ever are struggling to raise children with values of fairness and optimism, when that isn’t their daily experience.
 It’s up to you and me ….. let’s commit to making this part of our daily walk.
 For those old enough to remember Crosby, Stills, Nash and Young, “….how many more, how many more?”.